 This is not the case for Boston Ballet or any of the other performances you may find in Boston’s Theater district.
-You can find performances for each season, with winter actually being one of the best times to visit as seeing The Nutcracker is such a common holiday tradition.
+You can find performances for each season, with winter actually being one of the best times to visit as seeing The Nutcracker is such a popular holiday tradition.
 Depending on the time of year (and the unpredictable New England weather) you may need to bundle up during your visit to Boston, but you should not have a problem planning a trip around one of Boston Ballet’s annual performances.

 Experience a different kind of history first-hand